-Type of Sample Screener 1 Household (given screened) 1 Adult (given screened) 1 Child (given screened & eligibility) 1 Adolescent (given screened & permission) 1 Overall 13.3% 9.2% 8.6% 10.9% 3.8%
+Type of Sample Screener 1 Household (given screened) 1 Adult (given screened) 1 Child (given screened & eligibility) 1 Adolescent (given screened & permission) 1 Overall 11.8% 8.5% 7.7% 9.7% 3.3%

-Source: UCLA Center for Health Policy Research, 2021-2022 California Health Interview Survey.
+Source: UCLA Center for Health Policy Research, 2023 California Health Interview Survey.

-1 The prepaid cell, Cedars-Sinai, MLKCH, Santa Clara, and AIAN oversamples are not included in these rates.
+1 The prepaid cell, Long Beach, and Santa Clara oversamples are not included in these rates.

-After all follow-up attempts to complete the full questionnaire were exhausted, adults who completed at least approximately 80 percent of the questionnaire (i.e., through Section K which covers employment, income, poverty status, and food security), were counted as "complete."
+After all follow-up attempts to complete the full questionnaire were exhausted, adults who completed at least approximately 80 percent of the questionnaire (i.e., through Section K which covers employment, income, poverty status, and food security), were counted as "sufficient partial complete."
 At least some responses in the employment and income series, or public program eligibility and food insecurity series were missing from those cases that did not complete the entire interview.
 They were imputed to enhance the analytic utility of the data.

 Proxy interviews were conducted for any adult who was unable to complete the extended adult interview for themselves, in order to avoid biases for health estimates of chronically ill or handicapped people.
 Eligible selected persons were re-contacted and offered a proxy option.
-In CHIS 2021-2022, either a spouse/partner or adult child completed a proxy interview for twenty-two adults.
+In CHIS 2023, either a spouse/partner or adult child completed a proxy interview for sixteen adults.
 A reduced questionnaire, with questions identified as appropriate for a proxy respondent, was administered.